-- To identify the 2017 "median employee" from our employee population, we first determined the amount of each employee's gross earnings (i.e., sum of base pay, cash bonus and equity compensation) as reflected in our payroll records for fiscal 2017. - In making this determination, we annualized the compensation of approximately 2,857 full-time employees and 15,746 part-time employees who were hired in fiscal 2017 but did not work for us for the entire fiscal year. - We then identified our 2017 median employee from our employee population using this
+- we have retained or engaged are employees, we applied a test drawn from guidance published by the Internal Revenue Service. - To identify the 2017 "median employee" from our employee population, we first determined the amount of each employee's gross earnings (i.e., sum of base pay, cash bonus and equity compensation) as reflected in our payroll records for fiscal 2017. - In making this determination, we annualized the compensation of approximately 2,857 full-time employees and 15,746 part-time employees who were hired in fiscal 2017 but did not work for us for the entire fiscal year. - 3.
+We then identified our 2017 median employee from our employee population using this